fabiana2611/fabiana2611.github.io/_posts/2022/fev22/2022-21-02-git-daily-work.md

 <h2>Example of the Tree</h2>

 <p>Here are the steps regarding an example of using remote repository.
-Below you will see commits, merges and push to remote repository.</p>
+Below you will see commits, merges and push to remote repository.
+Pay attention: The HEAD in remote repository is changed only after the merger.</p>

 <p>
   <center>